nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `t add m/MODULE d/DESCRIPTION`
 * Adds a task to the task list.
-* MODULE refers to the module which the task belongs to.
+* `MODULE` refers to the module code of the module which the task belongs to.
-* DESCRIPTION refers to the task description to be shown.
+* `DESCRIPTION` refers to the task description to be shown.
-* MODULE has to exist in the module list and be a valid module with at least 6 characters long with the first two being alphabetic characters.
+* `MODULE` has to exist in the module list and be a valid module code with at least 6 characters long with the first two being alphabetic characters.
 Otherwise, an error message will be displayed.
-* If DESCRIPTION is empty, an error message will be displayed.
+* If `DESCRIPTION` is empty, an error message will be displayed.

 Example:
 `t add m/CS2105 d/Assignment 1` adds a task with the module as 'CS2105' and description as 'Assignment 1' into the task list.